Differential Test Performance and Peer Effects: Peer Effects in Project STAR

-The relatively stable environment that these students are in suggests that $\mu_{c}^{\ast}$ and $f_{t}$ should contain significant time invariant components that in turn imply high correlation between observed scores and lagged scores.
+The relatively stable environment that these students are in suggests that $\mu_{c}^{\ast}$ should contain significant time invariant components that in turn imply high correlation between observed scores and lagged scores.
 As a result we expect to see relatively high $R^{2}$ in predictive regressions with lagged scores as controls in addition to the observed characteristics.
 Consequently, we regress test outcomes on the full set of control variables (school and class type fixed effects, students, teacher and peer characteristics and a constant term), and then add lagged outcomes of the same or different type and their peer averages to assess changes in $R^{2}$.
-The results are summarized in Table \ref{tab:lagy_se}.
+The results are summarized in Table \ref{tab:lagy}.
 The results show the predictive power of lagged scores for the same test in bold, as well as when using other tests instead, for grades one through three.
 The predictive power of lagged scores is documented by comparing the $R^{2}$ with and without adding lags.
-For example, for the word score, adding its own lag improves the $R^{2}$ from .244 to .435 in grade one, from .25 to .539 in grade two and from .229 to .488 in grade three.
-Using the lagged reading score, which is the score of the test most closely related to the word score, leads to increases in the $R^{2}$ that are even slightly higher.
+For example, for the word score, adding its own lag improves the $R^{2}$ from 0.244 to 0.435 in grade one, from 0.25 to 0.539 in grade two and from 0.229 to 0.488 in grade three.
+Using the lagged reading score leads to increases in the $R^{2}$ that are even slightly higher.
 Overall, the coefficients on lagged scores when using the own lag of word as well as the lagged reading score are large in magnitude and highly statistically significant.
-These findings hold up for the other test score pairs with similar magnitudes and statistical significance.
-As may be expected, the predictive effects are slightly weaker for listening scores than for math, read and word.
 The results are further evidence that the data distributions are consistent with key features of our model.

-Our analysis thus far has documented that pairs of tests scores are highly correlated both contemporaneously as well as over the course of one school year.
-This evidence is consistent with restrictions imposed by Assumption \ref{assu:Proportional} and the hypothesis that closely related scores depend on the same unobserved components.
-A caveat is that closely related scores may remove too much common variation when quasi-differences of these scores are used and thus render statistical evidence about peer effects imprecise.
-Table \ref{tab:star_srat} reports pseudo $R^{2}$ measures of model estimates for the six pairs of scores and model specifications (1) through (4) with column (1) only controlling for school fixed effects, and column (4) being the full specification with school and class type effects, student and teacher characteristics as well as peer characteristics.